-Hi, I’m Angie and I started working for Core Assets Children’s services in April 2017 as an Independent Support Administrator, moving on to Senior Administrator Assistant.
+Hi, I’m Angie and I started working for Polaris Children’s services in April 2017 as an Independent Support Administrator, moving on to Senior Administrator Assistant.

 I started working here at Adopters for Adoption in September 2018 as Senior Administrator and Panel Lead and have really enjoyed being part of the team.
 Each week for me differs and is never predictable as my role is very varied, but that’s something I enjoy.

 Once applicants have completed stage 1 of the process and have signed and returned their completion letter, my role begins.
 At the time applicants are able to progress to Stage 2 I will have already provided them with an estimated Panel date that we are all working towards.
 At this point the applicants’ social worker will be sent an information pack that includes everything they need to cover in stage 2 of the assessment, and I continue to work with them throughout stage 2, assisting whenever I can.

 Approximately 22 days prior to the Panel date the social worker will be due to submit the applicants Prospective Adopter Report (PAR) to us for Quality Assurance checks to be undertaken by a Team Manager.
 I will then liaise between the social worker and Team Manager to ensure timescales are met, ready for the PAR to be submitted to the applicants and the Panel members to read through prior to Panel date.

 On the lead up to Panel I’ll co-ordinate which Panel members can attend that day, and the timings of each set of applicants and their social workers and ensure that there are waiting rooms available.
 We hold Panel once or twice a month and can have anything between 1 and 4 sets of applicants, plus reviews for families that have been approved

 for a year or more but are yet to have a child placed with them, so the length of Panel days can really vary and sometimes be quite intense.